 \subsection{Architectures}

-We adopt a residual DCGAN‑style backbone because it offers a good balance between stability and capacity at the \(64{\times}64\) resolution.
-The discriminator (critic) does not use BatchNorm in order to avoid interactions with gradient penalties. when spectral methods are used, we treat residual paths carefully.
+We adopt a residual DCGAN-style backbone because it offers a good balance between stability and capacity at the \(64{\times}64\) resolution.
+The discriminator (critic) does not use BatchNorm in order to avoid interactions with gradient penalties.
+When spectral methods are used, we treat residual paths carefully.

 \paragraph{Generator \(g_\varphi\) (latent \(\dim z=64\)).} A linear layer projects \(z\sim\mathcal{N}(0,I_{64})\) to a \(4{\times}4{\times}(4\cdot\mathrm{GF})\) feature map.
-We then apply a stack of upsampling residual blocks whose depth depends on the target resolution: four blocks for \(64{\times}64\) (CelebA and LSUN) and three blocks for \(32{\times}32\) (CIFAR‑10).
+We then apply a stack of upsampling residual blocks whose depth depends on the target resolution: four blocks for \(64{\times}64\) (CelebA and LSUN) and three blocks for \(32{\times}32\) (CIFAR-10).

-\paragraph{Discriminator (critic) \(\tilde h_\theta\).} The critic receives images at dataset resolution and applies a stack of downsampling residual blocks mirroring the generator.
-For \(64{\times}64\), we use four downsampling residual blocks with stride‑2 \(3{\times}3\) convolutions (or the standard ResBlockD average‑pool projection), two \(3{\times}3\) convolutions per block, and LeakyReLU activations with negative slope \(0.2\); the skip path uses a stride‑2 \(1{\times}1\) projection.
+\paragraph{Discriminator (critic) \(\tilde h_\theta\).} The critic outputs a raw scalar score $\tilde h_\theta(x)$.
+It receives images at dataset resolution and applies a stack of downsampling residual blocks mirroring the generator.
+For \(64{\times}64\), we use four downsampling residual blocks with stride-2 \(3{\times}3\) convolutions (or the standard ResBlockD average-pool projection), two \(3{\times}3\) convolutions per block, and LeakyReLU activations with negative slope \(0.2\); the skip path uses a stride-2 \(1{\times}1\) projection.
 For \(32{\times}32\), we use three downsampling residual blocks of the same design.
-A global sum‑pool feeds a linear head that outputs the raw scalar \(\tilde h_\theta(x)\).
+A global sum-pool feeds a linear head that outputs the raw scalar \(\tilde h_\theta(x)\).
 Unless otherwise noted, the critic uses no BatchNorm (i.e., we only consider instance or layer normalization in explicit ablations).